-The Carmel Fire Department is NOT accepting applications for the position of Firefighter starting December 1, 2020 through February 28, 2021.
+The Carmel Fire Department will be accepting applications for the position of Firefighter starting December 1, 2020 through February 28, 2021.

 By submitting job interest cards, you will be notified via email when the posting is active.